Yeshua’s Teaching on Deuteronomy 6-8

 - Being a blessing to the nations

 (This is summarized in Deut.
 9:4-6.)

 But “the thief comes to steal, kill and destroy” (John 10:10) – Steal your blessing, kill your faith and destroy your life.
 What are the things in our lives that the enemy tries to exploit in order to keep us from inheriting our full blessing?
-Which weaknesses does he preys on to keep us from our abundant life here on earth, and our eternal rewards?
+Which weaknesses does he prey on to keep us from our abundant life here on earth, and our eternal rewards?

 In this post, I will show how Yeshua spells it out for us and provides a deeper understanding of how to discern and defeat the schemes of the enemy.

 On the Cusp of Victory

 The book of Deuteronomy is a recap of the Torah (instructions) to the second generation of Israelites just before they are about to enter and possess the Promised Land.